joelhawksley/identity/components/slides.md

 ^ and fails basic Ruby code standards,

-^ And refactor it into a new, experimental addition to Rails
+^ And refactor it into a new addition to Rails

 ---